 I operate at the intersection of image analysis, coding, biology, and microscopy.
 My introduction to image analysis came through QuPath and the amazing support provided by its author, Pete Bankhead.
 My continued experiences with both open and proprietary software, and the companies and groups that produce them, have led me to the conclusion that the way forward is truly open solutions where everyone is free to understand how the code works.
 Creating open solutions that are not only transparent but also easy to use is a lot of work, however.
 Implementing these solutions will require international collaborations and financial support.
 Several companies including RareCyte and ACDbio are looking into the use of QuPath to support their other products.

 Openness and transparency go beyond "free" software, allowing different open programs to integrate into pipelines where each step of the process can be dissected and understood.
 Such pipelines will also increase the re-usability of scientific articles and the repeatability of results - speeding overall scientific progress and eliminating dead ends due to poorly chosen scientific experimental designs.
-I am proud to be a member of several QUAREP working groups striving to improve the openness, quality, and repeatability of microscopy experiments and their subsequent analyses.
+I serve on the steering committee for QUAREP-LiMi, a worldwide initiative to improve quality and reproducibility in light microscopy.
+I'm also an administrator on the Image.sc forum, a founding member of BINA's Early Career working group, and taught image analysis at MBL's Analytical and Quantitative Light Microscopy course in 2023.

 Member of: